Brooklyn Museum | Ethnographic UX Research

 Affinity Mapping

-After collecting information from +14 participants, I proceed to synthesize the information collected through this series of methodologies which with the assistance of AI Miro was able to filter and generate a user persona, user journey and 3 different themes.
+After collecting information from +14 participants, I proceeded to synthesize the information collected through this series of methodologies, which with the assistance of AI Miro was able to filter and generate a user persona, user journey, and 3 different themes.

 Pre-visit